PJWalker/daggerheart/content/Creatures/Forest Wraith.md

 Spectral Body — Resistant to physical damage

 Memory Delve - Action: Make an attack roll against a close target.
 On success, the wraith flies into melee, and places its hand on the targets cheek.
 Ask the player to describe a terrifying moment from the character’s childhood.
-Then deal `dice:3d4+9` magic damage, and make them [[Vulnerable]] until next rest
+Then deal `dice:3d4+9` magic damage, and make them [[Player Rules/Conditions/Vulnerable]] until next rest

 Pass-through - Action: **Spend a fear** & make a melee attack roll.
 On success, the wraith passes through the target, pushing their soul from their body momentarily, untethering it from their body.
 They cannot act again until the ritual countdown tick again.